 It can be hard to keep up with all the new eateries popping up all over Bali and the neighboring islands, so I thought I’d do a Nusa Lembongan restaurant guide to wrap up all my posts from this little paradise.
-There’s no secret that my favorite thing to do is to eat, I aim to try out a new restaurant or warung for every meal.
+There’s no secret that my favorite thing to do is to eat, I aim to try out a new restaurant or warung at least once a day.
 I’m not into the super fancy places where you get a little leaf on your plate (not that there are many of those on Lembongan anyways), so the spots I’ve chosen as my top 10 favorites are all laid back, friendly and good value.

 Related post: My guide to Nusa Lembongan – Paradise Island!

 This is a true hidden gem, look for the ‘Juice Bar & Coffee Corner’ sign!
 The always friendly Putu runs the place by herself with only a little help from her daughter, but still manages to whip up some incredibly tasty Indonesian and western food.
 I especially like the bacon & egg roll and the mouthwatering whole-wheat pancakes with tropical fruits and curd.
 Apparently, her chicken burger is the best on the island, it’s a shame I didn’t get time to taste it.
 I don’t know the opening hours exactly but I think they open around 8am.
 You can also have your drinks take away, maybe a healthy juice or smoothie after surf?
 Cheap and tasty all the way!

 Mangrove Forest Road A little picture perfect bohemian warung up by the Mangrove Forest where you can chill out all day.
 They serve Indonesian food specializing in Sate and also make a killer chocolate pancake.
 And best of all it’s cheap cheap cheap!
 I wrote in more detail about Warung Agung here.